 M&M: Many websites exist which sell off-the-shelf trading systems and signals, but that’s not us.
 We trade our own money, live and real.
-Our monthly Focus report opens subscribers a window into our 2Q Portfolio while also presenting several quant-driven trading ideas.
+Our 2Q Newsletter opens a window into our 2Q Portfolio and usually includes some interesting quant-driven trading ideas.

 Q: Hmm.
 Anything else?

-M&M: Well, in addition to Focus we provide some interesting free resources which can help you become a better trader.
+M&M: Well, we also provide some interesting free resources which can help you become a better trader.
 You can subscribe to our weekly 2Q Newsletter free of charge, and you should also check out our blog posts and the podcast.
 Last but not least, we’d like to get you to laugh once or twice when you read our stuff.

 Q: Who are you guys and are you qualified to do this?

 M&M: Yeah, funny names, but you can read more about us here if you are interested.
 You may call us the M&M’s if you wish.
 The most important thing to know is that one of us is super smart but rather shy, while the other one is a bit slower brain-wise but pretending to be good looking.
 This probably makes for a good team.

 Q: I wanted to know if you are qualified…

 Moritz S.: I’m a quant trader since more than 20 years, managing both my own money as well as other people’s money.
 So, I’ve got some experience in this field of work.

 Moritz H.: I have a PhD in Statistics and Finance and managed money at a large German asset manager as well as at a robo-advisory startup.
 I can do 30 pull-ups while solving PDEs in my head.

 Q: There are no costs?